Raich Carter: Managerial career

 At Middlesbrough, his team finished 4th,10th and 17th before they parted company with Carter on 12 February 1966 when in 20th place.
 Subsequently, they dropped into the relegation places and were relegated at the end of the season.

 Style of playing and management

 As a player, Carter was noted for his "Carter Roar"; some perceived it as Carter blaming others for his mistakes.
 Carter saw it as necessary to issue short and sharp instructions to teammates in a loud voice to be heard over crowd noise.

-Carter was noted as a being a natural footballer who wanted his players to "play it by ear", he didn't want to over coach them.
+Carter was noted as a being a natural footballer who wanted his players to "play it by ear", he did not want to over coach them.